eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Partner with automation vendors to vet software platforms and work to integrate them into our larger pipeline though the development of new APIs and methods.
 	- Partner with automation vendors to obtain new hardware, develop new prototype hardware elements, build interfaces, and integrate hardware into the automation platform.
 	- Embrace ambiguity and drive for impact.
-	- Contribute to the company’s product, direction, and culture.
+	- Contribute to the company's product, direction, and culture.
 	- B.S. or higher degree in Bioengineering, Computer Science or a related field.
 PhD preferred.
 	- 5+ years direct experience in biotechnology industry.
 2+ years directly with automation.
 	- Strong coding skills in modern software development environments.
 GitHub (or similar) portfolio of work ideal.